rhogotargaryen/js-object-oriented-class-syntax-lab-v-000/README.md

-# Class Syntax in JS Lab
+learn# Class Syntax in JS Lab

 ## Objectives
 + Refactor code to use class syntax